Ruth Lee, Bachelor of Applied Science (OT), Australia A1301951H

 She received extensive training in the area of providing intervention services to vision impaired and blind clients through her work in low vision and blindness services in Vision Australia.

-Since returning to Singapore about 6 years ago, she has worked with children of all ages and various conditions including ADHD, autism, general developmental delay, low vision, dyslexia, dyspraxia, motor co-ordination issues, neurological conditions, handwriting concerns, sensory processing issues, general learning difficulties, social and behavioral issues.
+Since returning to Singapore, she has worked with children of all ages and various conditions including ADHD, autism, general developmental delay, low vision, dyslexia, dyspraxia, motor co-ordination issues, neurological conditions, handwriting concerns, sensory processing issues, general learning difficulties, social and behavioral issues.